ksandom/mass/packages-available/AWS/docs/importingHostsFromAWS.md

 # Installing the PHP AWS API SDK

 ## Installing the official PHP AWS API SDK

+Note that if you're using ubuntu or other debian derivitive, this section should be done for you when you run `addForkedAWSSDK`.

     sudo apt-get install php-pear
     sudo pear channel-discover pear.amazonwebservices.com